 • Introduction to Art Appreciation (GES150)

 Cultivation of critical reading and writing skills through examination of artistic “texts” from a variety of genres- literature, drama, cinema, music, or the visual arts.
-Discernment of rich dimensions of the texts--technique, genre, social-historical context—and reflect on their spiritual significance.
+Discerns the rich dimensions of the texts--technique, genre, social-historical context—and reflects on their spiritual significance.
 Typically Offered- Occasionally.

 • Yoga (GES152)